Scrumplex/flake/README.md

 ## License

-All files in this repository are licensed under the terms of the GNU General Public License 3.0 or newer, **unless otherwise stated**.
+All files in this repository are licensed under the terms of the GNU Affero General Public License 3.0 or newer, **unless otherwise stated**.

 Read the license text in [LICENSE](LICENSE)